Ready to embrace a healthy future for your company?

 Many businesses are not fully aware of the potential adverse effects of workforce health on their bottom line and competitive standing.

 Healthy employees are more productive, engaged, and have lower health care costs.
 In contrast, unhealthy employees are absent more often, are less productive, and can be costly for the company in terms of health care expenses and lost productivity.
-This is why preemptively investing in employee health is not only beneficial but also necessary for any business looking to succeed in today’s competitive market.
+This is why preemptively investing in employee health is not only beneficial, but necessary for any business looking to succeed in today’s competitive market.

 There are some health plans designed to put businesses on a path to a healthier, more productive workforce by delivering care through an integrated system.
 In this system, doctors and care teams share information — medications, test results, surgeries, and more — through digital health records.
 Kaiser Permanente is an example of this innovative model of care.

-For example, at Kaiser Permanente each member’s blood pressure and other vitals are checked at every care visit — which is why they lead the region in controlling 81% of members’ blood pressure.
+For example, each member’s blood pressure and other vitals are checked at every care visit — which is why they lead the region in controlling 81% of members’ blood pressure.
 They are also tops in the nation for members who get screened for colon cancer (76%), cervical cancer (89%), and breast cancer (87%).1

-And the results speak for themselves, with Kaiser Permanente patients having lower mortality rates from breast cancer (41%), lung cancer (50%), and colorectal cancer (35%).
+And the results speak for themselves, with Kaiser Permanente patients having lower mortality rates from breast cancer (41%), lung cancer (50%), and colorectal cancer (35%).1

 When illness and disease are caught early by screenings and other preventive measures, doctors can begin treatment sooner.
 This not only improves health outcomes and survival rates for employees but also lowers health care costs for businesses.
 Take cancer screening — early detection not only means less invasive treatment, more care options, and better chances of survival, but also lowers treatment costs by two-thirds.2 At Kaiser Permanente, their work to control diabetes in their patients has resulted in fewer ER visits, hospital stays, doctor’s appointments, and medications.
-This translates to a per patient savings of $4,057 in medical expenses each year.3 And consider this — if all people with diabetes in the U.S. received care from Kaiser Permanente, there would be a $23.4 billion total savings in health care dollars.4 That kind of saving could lead to reduced expenditures for everyone.
+This translates to per-patient savings of $4,057 in medical expenses each year.3 And consider this — if all people with diabetes in the U.S. received care from Kaiser Permanente, there would be a $23.4 billion total savings in health care dollars.4 That kind of saving could lead to reduced expenditures for everyone.

-For those who suffer from chronic conditions like diabetes, hypertension, or chronic pain, it’s key that they remain committed to managing it — which is not as easy as it sounds.
+For those who suffer from chronic conditions like diabetes, hypertension, and chronic pain, it’s key that they remain committed to managing it — which is not as easy as it sounds.
 And it can be helpful for patients to know that they’re not facing their condition alone.

 Kaiser Permanente’s support system is multi-faceted and, besides care teams, includes virtual care options, disease management programs, specialized programs and classes, and remote monitoring for real-time observation.
-Satisfaction with and utilization of Kaiser Permanente’s digital experience is high, with 85% of their patients using the digital tools7 they offer, and a satisfaction rating of 9.6 out of 10 for their virtual care.8 This means employees living with chronic conditions spend less time away from work and are more productive and engaged in the office.
+Satisfaction with and utilization of Kaiser Permanente’s digital experience is high, with 85% of their patients using the digital tools6 they offer, and a satisfaction rating of 9.6 out of 10 for their virtual care.7 This means employees living with chronic conditions spend less time away from work and are more productive and engaged in the office.

 Employers know the importance of workforce health — which means they know how critical it is for their employees to have access to high quality care.
 Health systems are only as good as the doctors who deliver care.
 Case in point — Kaiser Permanente’s system is supported by 1,800+ region-wide physicians recruited from the top medical schools in the country.
-Many are recognized as Top Doctors9 annually in local publications.
-Kaiser Permanente’s commercial health plan also received 5 out of 5 in 2023, the highest rating in the region.10 Having access to highly skilled doctors and top-rated care10 helps keep workforces healthier, so they can stay productive.
+Many are recognized as Top Doctors8 annually in local publications.
+Kaiser Permanente’s commercial health plan also received 5 out of 5 in 2023, the highest rating in the region.9 Having access to highly skilled doctors and top-rated care9 helps keep workforces healthier, so they can stay productive.

 So, what’s the result when businesses partner with a health plan offering an integrated system of care like Kaiser Permanente?
 Simple: A healthier workforce that helps them outperform the competition and boost their bottom line.